 How to watch: Available on YouTube Movies

 Considered to be the most successful gambler Vegas has ever seen, Billy Walters has been described as “the ‘godfather’ of Las Vegas sportsbetting.”
-This 2011 interview with 60 Minutes’ Lara Logan was a rare insight into a notoriously private man.
+This 2011 interview with Lara Logan of 60 Minutes provides rare insight into a notoriously private man.

 The story goes that he has never had a losing year while betting on sports (Walters once made $1 million in a round of golf and £3.5 million on a Super Bowl bet.)
 You could certainly learn a thing or two from this guy!

 How to watch: Available through CBS All Access

 7. The Gambling Mafia and International Sports Betting

 Soccer is one of the most popular sports worldwide and has a huge betting fanbase, making it the most bet-on sport in the world.
 Annual international estimates hover around €200 billion.